Gift: Ancient

 In Ancient Egypt and Mesopotamia, gifts were presented to rulers and deities as symbols of devotion or allegiance.
 Archaeological records and cuneiform tablets describe tributes of grain, livestock, and precious metals given as offerings or tokens of loyalty.
 Similarly, in Mesopotamian and Sumerian societies, gifts played a role in diplomacy and religious offerings.
 Kings exchanged gifts to reinforce alliances and display wealth.

 In ancient Greece and Rome, gift-giving was integral to social and political life.
 The practice was governed by social norms and expectations, often involving reciprocal obligations.
 The Roman concept of donum (gift) extended to both personal and state affairs, including patron-client relationships, religious donations, and diplomatic exchanges.

 In Homeric epics such as the Iliad and the Odyssey, the giving of gifts, such as weapons, garments, and livestock, was portrayed as a mark of honor and friendship.
 Greek city-states also exchanged ceremonial gifts during festivals and religious observances.

 In Ancient Greece, the institution of xenia (guest-friendship) involved ritualized gift exchanges between hosts and guests.
 These practices, frequently described in Homeric epics such as the Odyssey, served to strengthen social ties and demonstrate respect.
 In the Roman world, elites gave munera (public gifts or services), including gladiatorial games and food distributions, as acts of civic generosity and to enhance political reputation.

+In the Achaemenid Empire, a complex system of gifting existed particularly inside the satrapy.
+Through public gift-giving, the king or satraps showed honour to subjects, stirred up competition, and created an obligation of loyalty.
+Xenophon in Cyropaedia says of Cyrus the Great, "He sent food around also to those in whom he was pleased...
+If he wished that any of his friends be courted by large numbers, he sent from his table to them as well.
+And still even now, all court more those to whom they see things sent from the table of the king, believing that they are the ones in honor...
+It seemed to him to be good to make clear the way he honored each because of this: Wherever human beings think that the one who is best will neither be heralded nor receive prizes, here it is clear that they are not competitively disposed toward each other.
+Yet wherever the best person is especially evident in getting the advantage, here all are also evident contending with the greatest enthusiasm."
+This public gifting of food, and other goods, created competition and helped legitimise the kings power.
+It also created an obligation for the recipient to return a counter-gift of greater value, and so kings would give gifts of such great value that the recipient could not meet their obligation and was thus forced into loyalty.